 This is entry level environmental science work of a training nature analyzing data, assisting in solving environmental problems, and assisting in routine data collection for projects or program activities.
-Positions in this class are allocated to one of the following assignments in the Water Department: Earth Sciences, Aquatic Sciences, Microbiological Sciences, Chemical and Materials Sciences, Plant Sciences, Environmental Sciences, Environmental Resource Management, or Environmental Policy; or in the Parks and Recreation Department in the Plant Sciences Assignment only.
+Positions in this class are allocated to one of the following assignments in the Water Department: Earth Sciences, Aquatic Sciences, Microbiological Sciences, Chemical and Materials Sciences, Plant Sciences, Environmental Sciences, Environmental Resource Management, or Environmental Policy; or in the Department of Parks and Recreation in the Plant Sciences or the Environmental Resource Management Assignments only.
 Employees in this class learn to use analytic skills to perform select environmental or natural resource science techniques, and procedures, analyze data, and carry out sampling plans.
 Employees assist other technical personnel conducting laboratory and field tests.
-Work is performed under the direction of a Parks and Recreation Operations Manager in the Parks and Recreation Department Plant Sciences assignment or an Environmental Scientist Supervisor or Engineer or City Planner Supervisor responsible for directing environmental program activities in the Water Department assignments.
+Work is performed under the direction of a Parks and Recreation Operations Manager in the Parks and Recreation Department assignments or an Environmental Scientist Supervisor or Engineer or City Planner Supervisor responsible for directing environmental program activities in the Water Department assignments.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 1. Employees in this class must perform environmental science work of a training nature in the Water Department or Parks & Recreation Department learning to collect environmental data to solve environmental problems.

 2. No more than two (2) positions will be allocated to the class in the Parks and Recreation Department.

 WATER DEPARTMENT ASSIGNMENTS